vampserv/getting-started-ios/README.md

 In this tutorial, you will learn how to build a "Jumpstart" iOS app that interacts with a "Jumpstart" Mobile Backend running locally.

 ###1.
 Prerequisites
-1. Mobile App Builder tool [provide link for MAB installation]
+1. Mobile App Builder tool (Installation instructions can be found here: http://instructionsForMABInstall.magnet.com)
 2. Xcode 5
-3. CocoaPods [provide link for CocoaPods installation]
+3. CocoaPods (Installation instructions can be found here: http://cocoapods.org)

 ###2.
 Build the Mobile Backend